champsavenue/backlog/README.md

+# Backlog

-# This repo is used to handle all the upcoming dev task about MMA Fighters
+This repo is used to handle all the upcoming dev task about MMA Fighters

 3 categories identified so far:
 - MONETIZATION: every idea to enhance the game revenues